logo

 Adelaide Perth route

-In the opposite direction, the mail boat for the UK left Sydney on a Wednesday and Fremantle on the following Monday.
-Mail could be sent from Sydney by the Friday overnight train to Melbourne and from there by the Saturday overnight train to Adelaide.
-The weekly WAA airmail service left Adelaide on a Sunday, arriving in Perth the next day to connect with the P & O mail boat [2,4].
-Hence mail could leave Sydney two days after the mail boat and catch up with it at Perth.
+In the opposite direction, ordinary mail for the UK left Sydney on the Wednesday overnight train to Melbourne and and from there by the Thursday overnight train to Adelaide.
+It was then taken by train to Perth to connect with the mailboat on the following Monday.
+Air mail could be sent from Sydney by the Friday overnight train to Melbourne and from there by the Saturday overnight train to Adelaide to connect with the weekly WAA airmail service which left Adelaide on a Sunday, arriving in Perth the next day to connect with the P & O mail boat [2,4,7].
+Hence mail could leave Sydney two days after the ordinary mail and catch up with it at Perth.

-UK to Melbourne via Perth - Adelaide, May - June 1929
+UK to Melbourne, May - June 1929

 Each week, the latest time of posting of mail for Australia was 6pm on a Thursday at the GPO in London.
 The mail would then be carried from London to Paris by the night boat train and then by train from Paris to Marseilles where it would join the mail boat for Australia.